mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 Chapter 3: “Analysis of the Types of Aspiration for Enlightenment.”
 So, how we practice. [...]
 This is [about] aspirations for enlightenment.
 So we should know what enlightenment is, [and how to accomplish [or] attain enlightenment. [...]

 Part 4: "On Faith.”
 So [Part 3,] “Interpretation,” is the most important [part] in this book.
 Very concretely it explains what [is the] meaning of the truth and how to practice, what are the obstacles for us in order to reach the truth.
 And Part 4 is our practice.
-Practice for [a] *determined* class of people – that means, who have *non-backsliding* faith, very strong faith.
-For those people, how we practice.
-But on the other hand, there are people who have *backsliding* faith, [an] “un-determined” class of people.
-So for those people, how we practice, how we awaken Mahayana faith.
+Practice for [a] *determined* class of people – that means, who have *non-backsliding* faith, very strong faith – for those people, how we practice.
+But on the other hand, there are people who have *backsliding* faith, [an] “un-determined” class of people – so for those people, how we practice, how we awaken Mahayana faith.
 That is Part 4.

 And Part 5, we try to encourage all sentient beings also to reach Buddha’s way.
 So, *how*?
 So there is “Encouragement of Practice and the Benefit.”
-For instance, Buddha’s way, the essence of beings is very pure and clean, so even for a moment, let’s *think* of it.
+For instance, Buddha’s way, the essence of beings, is very pure and clean, so even for a moment, let’s *think* of it.
 In other words, usually we say, “Let’s live in a positive way” – very often we say so.
-And buddha is very valuable and helpful for us.
+And Buddha is very valuable and helpful for us.
 So let’s [...] have access to the Buddha’s teaching as best as we can.
 As much as possible, we try.
 Something like this.
 So that is encouragement.
 So, how we awaken Buddhist Mahayana faith. [...]

-The conclusion is the verse of *parinama*. *Parinama* is “dedication”.
+The conclusion is the verse of *parinama*. *Parinama* is “dedication.”
 Dedication or *parinama* [is] *eko* in Japanese. *Eko* means turn the merits of your practice to another.
 If you do something, very naturally you can get a result, but that result is not something you should hold on to by yourself, you should *share it* with the people.
 So as best as we can, we should do something good every day, because if you do something good, that goodness guides you to have close access to the Buddha’s way, instead of doing something wrong.
 If you do something wrong, that activity keeps you away from the essence of being or ultimate nature of beings.
 Very naturally it keeps you away; [slipping] off, going far from that.
 That’s why, as best as we can, we should do something good.
-If we do something good, very naturally [...] you can find the way to have access to the Buddha Way.
+If we do something good, very naturally [...] we can find the way to have access to the Buddha Way.
 So that is *eko*, dedication; we say *parinama* [in Sanskrit].

 So in Buddhism *parinama* is very beautiful human thought.
 We do something good and then we can get the result, but that result should be shared with all sentient beings.
 So very naturally, there is the practice of *egolessness*.
 If you do something good, very naturally people try to hold on.
 But, let it go.
 You can get enlightenment, but next, let it go.